enepomnyaschih/jwidget/doc/jwidget/index.md

 	isDefined(value: any): boolean

-Checks if value is defined.
+Checks if value is not undefined.

 ### isNull